Cloud Security

 Every line in that architecture is deliberate.
 Five layers, each with its own configuration discipline.

-The architectural commitment that makes "air-gapped" meaningful is that the workload subnets have no internet gateway and no NAT gateway path to the public internet for AI workload traffic.
-The Lambda functions, EKS pods, ECS tasks, and EC2 instances that invoke Bedrock cannot reach the public internet even if they wanted to.
-Traffic to Bedrock, KMS, S3, Secrets Manager, CloudWatch — every AWS service the AI workload touches — goes through Interface VPC Endpoints (PrivateLink).
+The commitment that makes air-gapped mean anything is that workload subnets have no internet gateway and no NAT path out.
+The Lambda functions, EKS pods, ECS tasks, and EC2 instances calling Bedrock cannot reach the public internet even if they wanted to.
+Traffic to Bedrock, KMS, S3, Secrets Manager, CloudWatch — every AWS service the workload touches — runs through Interface VPC Endpoints.
+PrivateLink is the corridor, and the corridor only goes one place.
+It is a building where the windows do not open.

 The VPC endpoints we deploy at minimum: